 DegreeBachelor of Science with a major in Marine Entrepreneurship

-Dr. Barry Costa-Pierce, Chair of the Marine Science Department and Director of the UNE Marine Science Center
+Dr. Charles Tilburg, chair of the School of Marine and Environmental Programs, director of the Arthur P. Girard Marine Science Center

 Marine resources are critical to America’s economy.
 With proper management the marine environment has the potential to support thriving fisheries, aquaculture, marine bioproducts, and marine tourism industries; and the ocean is increasingly viewed as a high priority for renewable and non-renewable energy development.
 Marine technologies and aquaculture have been designated by the Maine Science and Technology Foundation as one of seven clusters that are the focus of Maine’s research and development support programs.
 Maine’s tourism economy is estimated to generate over $7 billion annually and over 88,000 jobs, and Maine’s seafood economy is worth about $0.5 billion annually, comprising 40,000 jobs.
 The University of New England’s (UNE) B.S. in Marine Entrepreneurship (MARE) is an interdepartmental, interdisciplinary academic program designed to train the next generation of marine science and business students at UNE for careers in the marine economy, marine businesses, and in the leadership of marine organizations.
 Degree requirements include the completion of an internship and an applied marine business research project.
 In order to increase the breadth of opportunities, numerous agreements and collaborations between the University of New England and other institutions, organizations, or individuals have been established.